 - Description: A hub for all Nmap-related documentation.
 It offers a detailed manual, guides on Zenmap (Nmap’s GUI version), and other resources.

 - Description: Curated by the creator of Nmap, this site lists the top 125 network security tools.
 While it’s not solely about Nmap, it offers context about where Nmap stands among other critical security tools.

 Nmap and Zenmap (GUI) Basics (YouTube Tutorial by Hak5):

 - Description: A video tutorial by the popular Cybersecurity refers to the practice of protecting computers, servers, mobile devices, electronic systems, networks, and data from digital attacks, damage, or unauthorized access.
-It encompasses techniques to prevent cyber threats... show Hak5, providing a beginner-friendly introduction to using Nmap and its graphical user interface, Zenmap.
+It encompasses techniques to prevent cyber threats like malware, ransomware, phishing, and social engineering.
+Cybersecurity measures also aim to ensure data privacy, confidentiality, integrity, and availability.
+Strategies include the use of firewalls,... show Hak5, providing a beginner-friendly introduction to using Nmap and its graphical user interface, Zenmap.

 Online Nmap Port Scanner: